daquioag/team-SAL/docs/customization.md

 1. Press <code>⊞ Win</code> and type IntelliJ into the search bar, click the IntelliJ icon to open the application.
  On Mac, press <code>cmd</code> + <code>space</code> and type in IntelliJ, press enter to open the application.

-   You will be brought to a "Welcome to IntelliJ IDEA" window.
+   You will be brought to a *Welcome to IntelliJ IDEA* window.

 2. Click on the  Project File that you want to add version control to.
+For this instruction set, we are going to use the *VersionControlDemo* project seen in the image below.

    ![chooseProject](../assets/images/VSC-images/VSC_2.png)

-3. Navigate to the VSC tab in the top menu bar click on Share Project on GitHub.
+3. Navigate to the **VSC** tab in the top menu bar.

    ![topBarMenu](../assets/images/VSC-images/VSC_4.png)

-   Click on Share Project on GitHub.
+   Click on **Share Project on GitHub**.

    ![ClickOnVSC](../assets/images/VSC-images/VSC_5.png)

-   A "Share Project On GitHub" window will pop-up.
+   A *Share Project On GitHub* window will pop-up.

-4. Click on "Add Account" in the "Share Project On GitHub" window.
+4. Click on **Add Account** in the *Share Project On GitHub* window.

-   It will bring you to a drop-down menu, but let us connect by logging into your GitHub account.
+   It will bring you to a drop-down menu, giving you the option to *Log in via GitHib...* or *Log in with token...* to GitHub by authorizing your GitHub account or by generating a token.

+<code>⚠️ ATTENTION:  </code>  For this instruction set we are going to add out GitHub account using the *Log in via GitHib...* option.
+To add your GitHub accout using a token, click [here](https://github.com/daquioag/team-SAL/edit/gh-pages/docs/customization.md#learn-more-about-commit-messages)

-5. Click on "Log in via GitHub..."
+5. Click on **Log in via GitHub...**

    >![addAccount](../assets/images/VSC-images/VSC_7.png)